Dangerous ice storm, heavy snowfall, potential travel woes and power outages expected in the Southeast - KESQ

 Mid-Atlantic and Northeast

-The storm will turn northeastward to the East Coast Sunday and Monday.
+The storm will turn northeastward to the East Coast on Sunday and Monday.

 Some snow will fall in major metro areas, but a change to rain will hold down the accumulations.
 Washington could get 2-4 inches, while Philadelphia could get 1-2 inches.
 New York and Boston are expected to get about an inch each.